rwieruch/blog_robinwieruch_content/react-hooks.md

 <hr class="section-divider">

+If you want to dive deeper into the state and effect hooks, checkout my tutorial on [how to fetch data with React Hooks](https://www.robinwieruch.de/react-hooks-fetch-data).

 Checkout the official {{% a_blank "FAQ" "https://reactjs.org/docs/hooks-faq.html" %}} and {{% a_blank "Rules" "https://reactjs.org/docs/hooks-rules.html" %}} for hooks in React's documentation to learn more about their fine-grained behaviour.
 In addition, you can checkout {{% a_blank "all officially available React Hooks" "https://reactjs.org/docs/hooks-reference.html" %}} too.

 For everyone who is still concerned about React Hooks: Give them a shot yourself.
 Implement a couple of React function components with state and side-effects.
 I had to do it myself to understand how they work and to feel comfortable with them.
 And I must say it feels pretty great to use them.